Trump says he doesn’t control far-right agitator Laura Loomer, calls her a ‘free spirit’ - KESQ

 Pressed by Holmes that it’s his allies who have expressed concern, Trump said, “Look, I can’t tell Laura what to do.
 Laura’s a supporter.
 I have a lot of supporters.”

+The former president has long embraced conspiracy theories and has regularly aligned himself with those who peddle in them, especially if they support him.
+He entered the political arena as one of the leading purveyors of myths about President Barack Obama’s birthplace.
+And after he lost the 2020 election, Trump surrounded himself with people who claimed with questionable or debunked evidence they could prove he won.

+But several people close to the former president say Loomer has contributed to some of the unseemly conspiracy theories Trump has elevated since Harris replaced Biden on the ticket, a change that has left the GOP nominee increasingly unsettled by the political landscape he now faces.

-In response to questions about Loomer’s racist and conspiratorial comments, Trump said that he had just heard about it for the first time, and that Loomer waas a person with “strong opinions.”
+In response to questions about Loomer’s racist and conspiratorial comments, Trump said that he had just heard about it for the first time, and that Loomer was a person with “strong opinions.”

 “She’s a strong person.
 She’s got strong opinions, and I don’t know what she said, but that’s not up to me.
 She’s a supporter,” Trump said.